RoySegall/gizra.com/src/_posts/2018-04-23-stress-test.md

 <a name="how"></a>
 Now after reading my various thoughts on stress testing, let's craft one test together against [Gizra.com](https://www.gizra.com).

-You may notice that we use Scala to write the tests?
+You may notice that we use Scala to write the tests.
 Don't worry, with all the great [tutorials](https://gatling.io/docs/current/quickstart/) and [examples](https://gatling.io/docs/current/cookbook/), no Scala knowledge is needed, a little experience with functional programming will certainly help.
-Let's incrementally add new pieces to a small building block together until we arrive to an executable test.
+Let's incrementally add new pieces to a small building block together until we have  an executable test.

 ### A Simple HTTP Request